darkcodedriver/pdsnd_github/README.md

 ### Description
 The code analysis bikeshare data from 3 major US cities depending on user input and displays the results in the command prompt.
+User input specifies:
+    - City to be anaylzed regarding Bike Share Data
+    - Month to be selected
+    - Day(s) to be selected

 ### Files used
 bikeshare.py